 We recently worked with a customer who had significant water damage to their roof and had no idea until we began to tear off for their re-roof (see the above photos).
 You see, homeowners may think their roof will tell them when it is leaking and causing water damage.
 For example, they expect to see water spots on their ceiling or water actively be dripping down.
 But what most homeowners may be unaware of, is that sometimes there are no physical warning signs inside the home of water damage being done.

 There are various causes that can make your roof leak.
 Here are just a few to keep an eye on.

 Flashing is the thin metal sheet installed at critical points of the roof.
 For instance, where the roof face meets a vertical wall that makes up the second story of the home.
 Over time the wood that the steel is installed upon and the sealing agents, i.e. caulking or bull, can shrink and expand in changing temperatures, and if it’s nailed to the roof and the wall, it can become deformed, which leaves a gap for water to enter.
 Warped, loose, or rusted flashing is a sign of water damage and needs to be replaced to uphold the integrity of the roof.

+An example of this happening is the picture posted above.
 The entire decking was rotted with water damage and all of it had to be replaced.
 An expense that the customer was not expecting.

 How to Check for Water Damage

 Leaks do not only damage your roof underlayment, but they can also cause mold in your attic as well without you knowing.
 So, the best way to prevent this from happening to your home is to get a roof inspection every year and check your flashing for any signs of deformation.
 Being proactive can help you save your roof and your money!